aferodeveloper/afero-devdocs/docs/CoreConcepts.md

 ## Device Profile Distribution

 The device definitions that the Profile Editor packages into the device Profile are used throughout the Afero Platform.
-The picture below illustrates the information flow once you click the PUBLISH button in the Profile Editor:
+The picture below illustrates the information flow once you click the <span class="UIText">PUBLISH</span> button in the Profile Editor:
 <br><img src="../img/APE-ProfileDistr.png" style="vertical-align:middle;margin:0px 0px;border:none">

 The device Profile leaves the Profile Editor and enters the Afero Cloud.
 Profiles are stored in the cloud and retrieved on demand by components within the Afero Platform.